And if hour number one is any indication, this rodeo is on.

 Okay.

-Well, the good news is you got what you wanted, uh, at least in the primary.
+Well, the good news is you got what you wanted, at least in the primary.

 No, exactly right.

-And um I guess we must consider the plight if we're gonna shut down all the prime close them to just uh party loyalists, we should consider the plight of the crossover voter, the person who has looked at his own landscape and said, eh, and is decided to vote for the other party.
+We should consider the plight of the crossover voter, the person who has looked at his own landscape and said, eh, and has decided to vote for the other party.

-It should be something where you say, you know, uh all it would do is have you vote for one of them.
+It should be something where you say, you know, all I'll do is have you vote for one of them.

 You certainly can't vote in both of them.

-And um I guess there's no way to that the if you close them, you prevent the pranksters, but you also prevent sincere people like you who have simply decided to uh to change um to change the.
+And I guess there's no way that if you close them, you prevent the pranksters, but you also prevent sincere people like you who have simply decided to change slightly.

 In all honesty, I really don't think you have that many people that are going to be what you call the prankster.